ahmetugsuz/Finland_Bus_Routes/README.md

 - GET http://localhost:5000/locations/vehicles/<int:vehicle_number>': Get a list of all saved/stored information about a specific bus with given vehicle number.

-## Running the Application (First method, Easiest way)
+## Running the Application

-Follow these steps to run the application using Docker Compose:
+Follow these steps to run the application using Docker Compose (ps: you will need to have Docker installed locally on your machine to be able to run these methoods):

 There are two ways to run the application: Using Docker Compose (recommended) or running Docker commands manually

-### Method 1: Using Docker Compose (Recommended)
+### Method 1: Using Docker Compose (Recommended, Easiest Way)

 1. Clone the GitHub repository to your local machine: `git clone https://github.com/ahmetugsuz/Finland_Bus_Routes`